-Unfortunately, antibiotics can also be costly for those who are uninsured.
+Unfortunately, antibiotics can be costly for patients who do not have a health plan.

-If you’re one of the approximately 8.5% of Americans without insurance, you’re in the right place.
+If you’re one of the approximately 8.5% of Americans without insurance and worried about antibiotic costs, you’re in the right place.

 In this article, we’ll discuss which illnesses antibiotics can treat, how antibiotics work, how much antibiotics cost without insurance, whether you can purchase antibiotics over the counter, and how to help lower the cost of your antibiotics, with or without insurance coverage.